 A savvier web user can get around the pixel overlay to obtain the screen resolution image it's obscuring.

-The largest possible screen resolution image anyone can grab from your site is a 1000px JPEG (anything larger, including the full file you originally uploaded, can only be obtained by a download that you permit).
+The largest possible screen resolution image anyone can grab from your site is a 2040px JPEG (anything larger, including the full file you originally uploaded, can only be obtained by a download that you permit).
+You can even make your maximum image display size smaller than 2040px in your Security Settings.

 Anyone can take a screenshot of your site anyway.